sourcegr/SRE-Validator/README.md

 **Number Rules**

-_WARNING ON NUMBER RULES_
+- `isNumber` - checks for a number.

-The lib does no checks whatsoever if the input is a number before running any of the checks bellow.
-If you want to make a check, please include the `isNumber` check BEFORE any other checks.
+_WARNING ON NUMBER RULES BELLOW_ : The lib does no checks whatsoever if the input is a number before running any of the checks bellow.
+If you want to make a check, please include the `isNumber` check along with any other checks.

 - `{between: [min, max, include_limits=true]}`